 When they do summon the courage to ask the treatment is cursory, capricious, involves long waiting periods and sometimes confinement to a hospital.
 Locked in the past, feeling alone and in agony, some veterans seek solace in self-harm and even suicide.
 The conservative estimate calculated by the Veterans Administration report, is that at least 22 veterans end their lives every day.

 To help alleviate the symptoms of combat trauma Equinox Ranch will invite veterans to become part of our program beginning with a fourteen day session that will introduce them to various coping skills, and therapies surrounded by a supportive, naturally beautiful environment.
 Veterans will be encouraged and supported to continue their treatments when they return home.
-Six to ten months later they will return to the ranch for another fourteen day session intended to build on their experiences.
+Six to ten months later they will return to the ranch for a week long session intended to build on their experiences.